Person reviewing credit score report surrounded by common credit score myths and misconceptions in 2026

 Does Closing Old Credit Cards Improve Your Score?

 Closing old credit cards typically hurts your score rather than helping it.
-This is one of the most counterintuitive credit score myths, because it seems logical to “clean up” unused accounts.
+This is one of the most counterintuitive credit score myths, because the instinct to “clean up” unused accounts feels like responsible housekeeping.

-Two FICO scoring factors are directly damaged when you close a card.
+Two FICO scoring factors take a direct hit when you close a card.
 First, your credit utilization ratio increases because your total available credit shrinks while your balances stay the same.
 Second, your average age of accounts — which makes up roughly 15% of your FICO Score — can decline if the closed card was one of your older accounts.

 Credit Score Myth What People Believe What Actually Happens